 The surety under this bond must be one of the following: a bank, building society, credit institution, or insurance company with the legal presence in Republic of Ireland.
 These are stipulated in law.
 If you are locating outside of the European Union and do not have a director, who is the EU resident, we can help you to issue a non-resident director bond, which can costs you about £1,900, or we can provide you a nominee director, who is the resident of Republic of Ireland, or a nominee administrator, who is the UK resident, to avoid the requirements to issue the insurance bond.

 Coddan is able to assist you with proceeding with this legal bond, for the sum of £1,900 if you do not wish to appoint one of our nominee directors.
-How to proceed with a company formation in Republic of Ireland when you are ready: Coddan CPM is an experienced Irish company formation agent with the aim of making the process of company registration and incorporation in Republic of Ireland as easy as possible for you.
-Please telephone our team of experts on + 44 (0) 207.935.5171 or + 44 (0) 330.808.0089 (national rates) for further assistance with a company setting up in Republic of Ireland.
+How to proceed with a company formation in Republic of Ireland when you are ready: Coddan CPM is an experienced Irish company formation agent with the aim of making the process of company formation and incorporation in Republic of Ireland as easy as possible for you.
+Please telephone our team of experts on + 44 (0) 207.935.5171 or + 44 (0) 330.808.0089 (national rates) for further assistance with a company formation in Republic of Ireland.

 Dublin is one of the largest financial centres in the world, and the Republic of Ireland rewards foreign investors by providing lowest corporate tax rates in the world and other company formation advantages that can be very lucrative.